 The rumors are true.
 A career as a freelance copywriter is a pretty cushy “job.”
 You can work at home, take naps in the middle of the day, vacation a lot, and get paid really well.

 The only downside is the confusion you’ll face when you say, “I'm a freelance copywriter.”
 (Many people think “copywriter” means you can help protect their inventions against theft — as in “copyright.”)

-One of the easiest ways to answer — what does a copywriter do? — is to say, “You know the stuff you get in your mailbox that you call junk mail?”
+One of the easiest ways to answer — what does a copywriter do? — is to say, “You know all the stuff you get in your mailbox?”